 Welcome to the Department of Sociology and Criminal Justice at Kennesaw State University!
-We offer majors in Sociology and Criminal Justice, including a fully online Sociology degree program.
+We offer majors in Sociology and Criminal Justice, in both traditional and fully online formats.
 The department also offers a Masters in Criminal Justice.
-As well, the department offers minors in Criminal Justice, Criminology, Gerontology and Sociology.
+As well, the department offers minors in Criminal Justice, Criminology, Gerontology, Medical Sociology, and Sociology.
 The department actively promotes experiential learning.
-Sociology and Criminal Justice undergraduate majors are required to complete an internship or cooperative studies.
-We also value and promote global learning and in that connection, our faculty have offered study abroad opportunities in France/Italy, Ghana, Netherlands, Romania and Thailand.
+Sociology and Criminal Justice undergraduate majors are required to complete an internship, cooperative studies, or a study abroad.
+We also value and promote global learning; our faculty have offered study abroad opportunities in Ghana, Germany and Netherlands, and South Korea and Thailand.
 Our department houses the official journal of the Georgia Sociological Association, the Journal of Public and Professional Sociology.

 - Dr. Jesse Banjamin's newest article in Zanj: The Journal of Critical Global South Studies